Becoming Whole: A Healing Companion to Ease Emotional Pain and Find Self-Love

 contact us for bulk purchases

-• Someone suffering from emotional distress that just won’t go away
+• Easing emotional distress that just won’t go away

 Insightful, powerful, and revealing, Becoming Whole is not only a healing companion, but a valuable life companion as well.

-Proceeds from your purchase of this book will be used to directly help victims of child abuse.
+Proceeds from your purchase of my book will be used to directly help rape survivors and abused children.

 Praise for Becoming Whole